College Students’ Best Asset: Your Academic Reference Librarian

 Did you know that academic librarians are one of the most underutilized student resources on college campuses today?

-If you’ve had limited experience using library resources throughout your elementary, middle and high school years, then, most likely, you’re totally oblivious to how using this rich resource effectively in and outside the classroom can reduce the need for study cram sessions and all-nighters.
+If you’ve had limited experience using library resources throughout your elementary, middle and high school years most likely, you’re totally oblivious to how using this rich resource effectively in and outside the classroom can reduce the need for study cram sessions and all-nighters.

-At-risk and/or first-generation college students are particularly vulnerable.
+At-risk and/or first-generation college students are vulnerable as newbies.
 Even students with family histories of college attendance often “overestimate” what they know about today’s library resources and how best to use them.

 Google and Wikipedia May Get You Started…